Schoolboy in high school class

 The ISEE test is part of a process in which you present yourself as a candidate to a group of people whom you have likely never met.
 This same group of people has to then decide if they like you or not based on your credentials and, in some cases, your personality.
 What sounds like a thorough job interview is, in fact, the admissions process for many excellent private high schools (and some public schools).

 The private school admissions process is not something that rests solely on the shoulders of your parents.
 You, the student, have a job to do.
-In fact, all of your work for high school admissions will be very similar to the work you will do for college admissions.
+In fact, all of your work for high school admissions will be very similar to the work you will do in your future college admissions.

-Becoming knowledgable early-on about the school(s) you’re applying to can help you gain admittance to the perfect school for you.
-Developing an interest in a school and getting excited about your future there will motivate you to put your best effort throughout the application process and find ways to make your candidacy shine to the admissions office!
+Becoming knowledgeable early-on about the school(s) you’re applying to can help you gain admittance to a school that’s a perfect fit for you.
+Developing an interest in a school and getting excited about your future there will motivate you to put in your best effort throughout the application process and find ways to make your candidacy shine to the admissions office!

 In a typical private school admission process, you must: research schools, attend school tours, “shadow” a school associate for a day, perform interviews, complete your portion of all school applications, and prepare for then take an admissions test (such as the ISEE).